Tables

 To add a parameter to the formula, enter its key or select it from the menu which opens after clicking on the three-dot icon.

-You cannot use the unique ID together with other components in the formula.
+You can’t use the unique ID together with other components in the formula.
 Otherwise, a dash is displayed in the custom column in the report.

 If a profile property contains a text value, you can’t use it together with other components in the formula.
 Otherwise, a dash is displayed in the custom column in the report.